TomiG06/legolas/README.md

-# LEGO-LAS
+# legolas

 ## Description
-Lego-Las is an IA-32 x86 disassembler that uses a NASM like syntax.
+Legolas is an IA-32 x86 disassembler that uses a NASM like syntax.
 It takes ELF files as input.

 The reason this repo exists is the fact that I was bored and wanted to spend my summer holidays on a project like this.